Waheedulislam/independent-service-GYM/README.md

 5)  Many important things have been used in the routes.

+6) Register and login has been used email-verification and forget-password.

-6) This website has been granted copyright (Copyright © 2022 bodyflexgym.com)
+7) This website has been granted copyright (Copyright © 2022 bodyflexgym.com)